im-deepfriedwater/typescript-cookbook/example.md

     }

     const arrayCopy = array.slice(0);
+    // `arrayCopy.pop()` returns an element of type
+    // parameter `T` OR an undefined.
+Thus pivot
-    const pivot: T | undefined = arrayCopy.pop();
+    // must also be unioned with an undefined. const pivot: T | undefined = arrayCopy.pop();
     const lesser: Array<T> = [];
     const greater: Array<T> = [];

     arrayCopy.forEach((element) => {
+        // Normally, with strict null checking
+        // TypeScript will point out an error here.
+        // Pivot was typed to potentially be undefined
+        // but TypeScript points out we did not handle
+        // that case at this point.
+However, if we are
+        // 100% confident that pivot will never be undefined
+        // at this point we can use a `!` to tell TypeScript
+        // not to worry about it.
         if (element > pivot!) {
             greater.push(element);
         } else {